 Our business is three years old and we have more than 100 clients.

 1. Customer Churn: Customer churn rate measures how much business is lost within a certain time period.
-It is one of the most important metrics in tracking the everyday vitality of businesses.
+It is one of the most important SaaS metrics in tracking the everyday vitality of businesses.
 If growth is the number one goal, then retaining your existing clients just as important.

 2. Customer Acquisition Cost: SaaS businesses should know exactly how much it costs to acquire new customers and how much value they bring to businesses by evaluating the Customer acquisition cost (CAC).
 Without your CAC, your customer acquisition strategy can be rudderless and hard to define.